Frequently Asked Questions

 - promoting opportunity through social mobility

-For an application form and to find out more, including whether your business meets the criteria necessary to apply, visit The Queen’s Award for Enterprise website.
+For an application form and to find out more, including whether your business meets the criteria necessary to apply, visit The Kings’s Award for Enterprise website.

-How can I apply for a wedding anniversary or birthday greeting from The Queen?
+How can I apply for a wedding anniversary or birthday greeting from The King?

 How can I arrange a royal visit?